ManishPandey-wb/foodRecipeApp/README.md

 # foodRecipeApp
-This app facilitates user to search food and get its Name,calories and ingredients.
+This app facilitates user to search food and get its Name,Calories and Ingredients.